gregs1104/pgbench-tools/README.md

 you can find all the necessary tests in the subfolder test-9.6/ located in the tests/ directory.
 Be sure to check the name of de directory in the config script for your version of Postgres.

-The default test directory scripts is TESTDIR="tests/tests-9.6"
+The default test directory scripts is `TESTDIR="tests/tests-9.6"`

 No test were performed on version 10 as of yet.
-Please your feedback is needed.
+Please, your feedback is needed.

 Multiple worker support
 -----------------------